In 2014 Marmot and Gabriel hiked the CDT. Marmot’s trail journal is here.

-Somewhere in the first 500 miles of hiking the PCT, Gabriel and I knew that we loved long distance hiking and that another trail was in our future.
+Somewhere in the first 500 miles of hiking the PCT, Gabriel and I knew we loved long distance hiking and that another trail was in our future.
 The only question was when could we get out again?
 Our answer to ourselves: As soon as responsibly possible.

 So we’ve taken two and half years off between long hikes.
 Enough time to be gainfully employed, contribute to our work meaningfully, to climb and ski in the Cascades, to enjoy time with family and friends, and take shorter trips to places we’ve dreamed of over the years (the Grand Canyon and the Ptarmigan Traverse).